 Quality control system

-PKF Littlejohn LLP has established a quality control system that encompasses the six elements of quality control embedded within International Standard on Quality Control (UK and Ireland) 1 (ISQC1), which deals with a firm’s responsibilities for systems of quality control for audits and reviews of financial statements and other assurance and related engagements.
+PKF Littlejohn LLP has established a quality control system that encompasses the six elements of quality control embedded within International Standard on Quality Control (UK) 1 (ISQC1), which deals with a firm’s responsibilities for systems of quality control for audits and reviews of financial statements and other assurance and related engagements.

-The elements of quality control set out in ISQC1 have relevance to all services provided by the firm and the firm has applied them as follows:
+The elements of quality control set out in ISQC (UK) 1 have relevance to all services provided by the firm and the firm has applied them as follows:

-Professional standards and procedures are set by our professional standards committee (PSC), reporting to the managing partner.
-To avoid the possibility of management override the PSC has whistle blowing responsibilities both to the board and the overall partnership.
-The firm has also appointed ethics, money laundering, complaints and practice assurance partners who report directly to the managing partner but are also to report to the PSC as appropriate on the firm’s compliance with those areas which they are responsible for.
+Professional standards and procedures are set by our Professional Standards Committee (PSC), reporting to the Managing Partner.
+To avoid the possibility of management override, the PSC has whistle blowing responsibilities both to the board and the overall partnership.
+The firm has also appointed audit, ethics, money laundering, investment business and practice assurance partners who report directly to the Managing Partner but who also report to the PSC as appropriate on the firm’s compliance with those areas which they are responsible for.

-The PSC operates primarily by publishing internal professional standards notes a, which set out the standards that the firm must meet in order to comply with ISQC1 and other professional standards.
-The PSC also monitors compliance and receives reports from the monitoring of quality (see below) and makes recommendations for improvement to the managing partner.
-Responsibility for implementing the firm’s professional standards lies with departmental heads and line managers.
+The PSC operates primarily by publishing internal Professional Standards Notes (PSNs), which set out the standards that the firm must meet in order to comply with ISQC (UK) 1 and other professional standards.
+The PSC also monitors compliance and receives reports from the monitoring of quality (see below) and makes recommendations for improvement to the Managing Partner.
+Responsibility for implementing the firm’s professional standards lies with the leadership group.

-The firm’s professional standards note covering independence sets out the following:
+The firm’s PSNs, which also cover independence requirements, set out the following:

-- adherence to the ICAEW’s Code of Ethics and Ethical Standards issued by the Auditing Practices Board (APB) takes precedence over commercial considerations.
+- Adherence to the ICAEW’s Code of Ethics, FRC Revised Ethical Standard and IESBA Code of Ethics takes precedence over commercial considerations.

-- partners and managers are required to keep independence issues under constant review and, in respect of audit assignments, reconfirm the firm’s independence having regard to the APB’s Ethical Standards, prior to the commencement of every audit.
+- Partners and managers are required to keep independence issues under constant review and, in respect of audit assignments, reconfirm the firm’s independence having regard to FRC’s Revised Ethical Standard, prior to the commencement of every audit.

-- all members of the firm are required to complete an annual declaration of their independence and freedom from conflicts of interest.
+- All members of the firm are required to complete an annual declaration of their independence, and freedom from conflicts of interest and prohibited investments.

-- instances of non-compliance with the firm’s procedures must be reported to the Ethics Partner and the Managing Partner.
+- Instances of non-compliance with or breaches of the firm’s procedures must be reported to the Ethics Partner.